 What You Need to Know About Blocking Smoke, and Other Particulates from Your Home

-Everyone knows there have been a lot of wildfires here in Southern California over the past few years.
-Smog and now smoke are common air quality problems for the San Gabriel Valley, and many families are worried about the health dangers that come along with breathing in these pollutants, day after day.
+Smog and smoke are common air quality problems for the San Gabriel Valley, and many families are worried about the health dangers that come along with breathing in these pollutants, day after day.
 With allergies and other respiratory conditions on the rise, you may be wondering whether it makes sense to purchase a separate air purifier for your home.
 Here’s the short answer: it depends.

 Few Studies Show a Definitive Connection Between Air Purifiers and Long Term Health, But Here’s Why